 It is a surgical incision (cut) in the abdominal cavity.
-This operation is done to examine the abdominal organs and help diagnose any problem, including abdominal pain.
+This operation examines the abdominal organs and helps diagnose any problem, including abdominal pain.

-In many cases, the problem, once identified, can be corrected during laparotomy.
+Once identified, the problem can be corrected during laparotomy in many cases.
 In other cases, a second operation is required.
 Another name for laparotomy is abdominal examination.

 Surgical investigation of abdominal pain

-A common reason for a laparotomy is to investigate abdominal pain, but the procedure may be necessary for a wide range of indications.
+A common reason for a laparotomy is to investigate abdominal pain, but the procedure may be necessary for many indications.

 The abdominal organs include the digestive tract (such as the stomach, liver, and intestines) and the organs of excretion (such as the kidneys and bladder).
 Your surgeon may need to operate to discover the exact cause of your complaint.